-The term "plaque" (French = plate) describes a polyätiological (exogenously or endogenously induced, inflammatory or neoplastic), in diameter > 1.0 cm, sharply or also blurredly defined, normo- or hyperthermal, "plate-like" substance proliferation of the skin or the mucous membrane of different colour, consistency and configuration, rising slightly or also clearly above the skin level.
-A plaque (w) can be formed by appositional growth or by the fusion of individual papules.
+The term "plaque" (French= plate) refers to a polyetiological (exogenously or endogenously induced, inflammatory or neoplastic), in diameter > 1.0 cm, sharply or also indistinctly limited, normo- or hyper- or hypothermic, rising slightly or also clearly above the skin level, "flat, plate-like" substance proliferation of the skin or mucosa of different color, consistency and configuration.

 General informationThis section has been translated automatically.

-- Plaques are usually designated with an additional adjective for an exact clinical description, e.g. psoriatic plaque or eczematous plaque, mycoside plaque (for mycosis fungoides).
-They generally develop from papules, so that in the differential diagnostic evaluation all those papular diseases are considered which tend to confluence.
+- A plaque is usually designated with an additional adjective for exact clinical description, e.g. psoriatic plaque or eczematous plaque, mycosidic plaque (in mycosis fungoides).
+Plaques generally develop from papules, so in the differential diagnostic evaluation, all those papular diseases that tend to confluence can be considered.

-- In principle, the same criteria apply for clinical evaluation as for a papule.
-S.a. lump.
+- Basically, the same criteria apply to the clinical evaluation as to a papule.
+See also nodules.